Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Introduction

-In summary, to be capable of offering strong interactions and extremely immersive QoE, integrating edge computing with TI in HDT applications is not only attractive but also worthy to be carefully studied.
-The main contributions of this article are to provide a bold, forward-looking vision on designing ECoTI for HDT, and are summarized as follows:
+In summary, to be capable of offering strong interactions and extremely immersive QoE in facilitating advanced human-centric applications, IC-HDT-ECoTI is not only attractive but also worthy to be carefully studied.
+The main contributions of this article are to provide a bold, forward-looking vision on designing IC-HDT-ECoTI, and are summarized as follows.